Here’s an excellent post we thought you might like from producer, engineer, and musician, Kieran Whitehouse.

 If you’re anything like me then you have your guitars hung up on the wall at home, in pride of place for all to see.
 If you’re anything like me you’re also constantly polishing your guitars, checking their intonation and obsessing over that tiny scratch next to the strap pin that you don’t remember seeing last week.

 Upkeep is vitally important to our instruments, and that means more than just cosmetic attention.
-The same goes for our amps (and more specifically our tubes).
-After all, any tone junkie will tell you the oomph from your amp comes from the tubes.
+The same goes for our guitar amps (and more specifically our amplifier tubes).
+After all, any tone junkie will tell you the oomph from your amp comes from the vacuum tubes.

 So with so much resting on your tone, here are 7 ways to prolong your tube’s lifespan.